numpex/numpex.github.io/content/en/_index.md

       - ExaAToW
       - ExaDIP:

-        - we are seeking 5 candidates for our Compute and Data Team (CDT)
+        - we are seeking at least 5 candidates for our Compute and Data Team (CDT)
         - the positions are for 2 to 5 years, with remuneration as a function of experience
         - location: Paris, Bordeaux, Grenoble
         - the profiles we seek begin from Postdoc level (directly after a PhD), and extend to candidates with 3 to 5 years experience after their PhD